Quadratically Constrained Myopic Adversarial Channels: Introduction and prior work

 The oblivious vector Gaussian AVC was studied by Hughes and Narayan~\cite{hughes1988vectorgaussAVC}, and later Thomas and Hughes~\cite{thomas1991exponential} derived bounds on the error exponents for the oblivious Gaussian AVC.
 Sarwate and Gastpar~\cite{sarwate2006randomizationGauss} showed that the randomized coding capacity of the oblivious channel is the same under average and maximum error probability constraints.

-The work closest to that in this paper is by Sarwate~\cite{sarwate-spcom2012}, who characterized the capacity of this channel under the assumption that James knows a noisy version of the transmitted signal, but Alice's codebook is shared only with Bob.
+The work builds on~\cite{sarwate-spcom2012}, which characterized the capacity of this channel under the assumption that James knows a noisy version of the transmitted signal, but Alice's codebook is shared only with Bob.
 This can be interpreted as a myopic channel with an unlimited amount of common randomness (or shared secret key, CR) between Alice and Bob.
 A related model was studied by Haddadpour et al.~\cite{haddadpour-isit2013}, who assumed that James knows the message, but not the exact codeword transmitted by Alice.
 In this setup, Alice has access to private randomness which is crucially used to pick a codeword for a given message.
 However, Alice and Bob do not share any common randomness.
 Game-theoretic versions of the problems have also been considered in the literature, notably by M\'edard~\cite{medard}, Shafiee and Ulukus~\cite{shafiee} and Baker and Chao~\cite{baker-chao-siam1996}.
 Shafiee and Ulukus~\cite{shafiee} considered a more general two-sender scenario, while Baker and Chao~\cite{baker-chao-siam1996} studied a multiple antenna version of the problem.
 More recently, Hosseinigoki and Kosut~\cite{hosseinigoki2018capacity} derived the list-decoding capacity of the Gaussian AVC with an oblivious adversary.
 Zhang and Vatedka~\cite{zhang-vatedka-list-dec-real} derived bounds on achievable list-sizes for random spherical and lattice codes.
 Pereg and Steinberg~\cite{pereg2018arbitrarily} have analyzed a relay channel where the observation of the destination is corrupted by a power-constrained oblivious adversary.
+Beemer et al.~\cite{beemer2019authentication} studied a related problem of authentication against a myopic adversary, where the goal of the decoder is to correctly either decode the message or detect adversarial interference.
+Zhang et al.~\cite{zhang2020quadratically} also studied a quadratically constrained two-way interference channel with a jamming adversary, where proof techniques similar to ours were used to obtain upper and lower bounds on the capacity.
+Budkuley et al.~\cite{bdjlsw-myopic_symm-isit2020} gave an improved symmetrization (known as \emph{$ \mathsf{CP} $-symmetrization} where $\mathsf{CP}$ is for \emph{completely positive}) bound for myopic AVCs over \emph{discrete} alphabets.
+The result expands the parameter region where the capacity (without common randomness) is zero.
+The proof is based on a significant generalization of the Plotkin bound in classical coding theory which is proved by Wang et al.~\cite{wbbj-2019-gen_plotkin}.
+Dey et al.~\cite{djlsw-2019-myopic-causal} studied, among others, the binary erasure-erasure myopic adversarial channels and gave nontrivial achievability schemes beating the Gilbert--Varshamov bound in the \emph{insufficiently} myopic regime.